utndatasystems/bdbd-2025-website/_pages/about.md

 ---

-{% include figure.liquid loading="eager" path="assets/img/nuremberg.jpg" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/img/nuremberg.jpg" caption="©AdobeStock" class="img-fluid rounded z-depth-1" %}

 Welcome to the first edition of the **Bavarian Database Day** to be held on October 30, 2025, in Nuremberg, Bavaria.